inmagik/react-rocketjump/website/docs/action_creators.md

 In this exaple we use the _meta_ `append` to append to our data instead of replace them.

-From this example our immaginary REST API `/api/products` will return a JSON with the following shape:
+For this example our immaginary REST API `/api/products` will return a JSON with the following shape:

 ```ts